sierrapablo/reverse-proxy-monitoring/README.md

 ## Conclusion

 This project will allow you to set up a full monitoring system for your infrastructure using **Prometheus** and **Grafana**.
-It also provides an authentication layer via basic authentication for Prometheus, enables HTTPS for the services deployed through **Nginx**, and uses **nginx-exporter** to monitor Nginx itself.
+It also provides an authentication layer via basic authentication for Prometheus, enables HTTPS for the services deployed through **Nginx**, and uses **nginx-exporter** to monitor Nginx itself and **node-exporter** to monitor system metrics.

 ## License